 Rural Crime Watch

-The County of Northern Lights is proud to be a local member of the Northern Sunrise Rural Crime Watch Chapter.
-As part of our dedication to the program, we will be using our newsletter and social media channels to promote awareness and education.
+As part of our dedication to the program, we will use our website and social media channels to raise awareness and educate.
 Additionally, we encourage all County residents to register for the Rural Crime Watch Program, and we will be providing free Rural Crime Watch and No Trespassing signs to those who sign up.

 Residents who wish to receive their free signs can do so by visiting the County administration office in Manning.
 Unfortunately, we will not be able to mail out the signs.